9 Critical Questions to Ask Your Divorce Lawyer

 What is Your Communication Style?

-The best divorce lawyers encourage you to communicate with them any time you have a concern.
+The best Las Vegas divorce attorneys encourage you to communicate with them any time you have a concern.
 They are also prompt at responding to you.
 It’s a big red flag if your attorney or their staff is not communicating back to you.
 Some attorneys like phone calls while others prefer email.
 Some attorneys keep their clients updated very regularly, while others only update their clients when something important happens or when a matter requires the client’s input.
 During the coronavirus pandemic, it is even more important to know how your lawyer communicates, such as whether they have video conferencing capabilities.
 When you meet with potential attorneys, ask about their communication methods, and make sure that it lines up with your expectations and needs.

 Who, Exactly, Will Be Working on My Case?